Serhiy Leshchenko: Supervisory Board of the Ukrainian Railways

 On 18 December 2019 the Honcharuk Government appointed Leshchenko a member of the Supervisory Board of the Ukrainian Railways.
 The Shmyhal Government did not renew this contract and on 22 September 2021 Leshchenko left the Supervisory Board.
 Leshchenko was reappointed to the Supervisory Board on 29 December 2021.

+Office of the President of Ukraine

+After the 2022 Russian invasion of Ukraine, Leshchenko began to serve as a non-staff advisor to Andriy Yermak, then head of the Office of the President of Ukraine.
+After Yermak's dismissal in November 2025, his advisors were dismissed, but Leshchenko was reappointed as an advisor to the President's Office, along with Mykhailo Podolyak.